Jang0F377/python_todo_backend/README.md

 DB_URL = postgresql+psycopg2://root:badPass12345@localhost/main
 ```

+> Note: I used pipenv to handle virtual env.

-- `pip install -r requirements.txt`
+- `pipenv install -r requirements.txt`
+- `pipenv shell` - to open a shell in the virtual env.
-- Start Postgres in docker: `docker compose up -d --build todo-db`
+- Start Postgres in docker:
+  `docker compose up -d --build todo-db`
 - You can start the backend locally with the following command:
   `uvicorn src.main:app --reload --env-file .env`